orsonadams/DNCBotty/README.md

 python dnc_emails.py --start [START] end --end [END]

 * the script creates a directory "dnc_emails/emails" where it stores are the json emails.
-Use --data-dir to specify thee full path to a different locatio
+Use --data-dir to specify thee full path to a different location

 ### ADVANCED USAGE:
 * For aysnc requests use --async.
 Note that if you do use --async then you will not be able to recover the requests that failed in a particular session.